 In this Strawberry Rhubarb Galette with Buckwheat Crust, the beautiful organic fruit shines on top of a wonderful crust made with a part of buckwheat flour and a part of all-purpose flour.
 The recipe for the crust I found it on the Bon Appétit magazine, and it is a real keeper.
 I am going to use it to make more galettes with whatever seasonal fruit I can find.

 Galettes are so versatile, and so forgiving, that even the amateur baker can feel like a pro.
-You can fold the edges anyway you want, and rest assured that a leek at one of the creases is going to happen, even for the professional bakers.
+You can fold the edges any way you want, and rest assured that a leek at one of the creases is going to happen, even for the professional bakers.
 Make sure to brush egg yolk all around the edges and be generous with a sprinkle of turbinado sugar both on the crust and the fruit.

 When I removed the galette, that juice spilled from the crease and stuck on the mat that had turned out to be some kind of fruit leather.
 It was so flavorful!

-Can’t wait for this Strawberry Rhubarb Galette with Buckwheat Crust to cool down a bit so I can slice it and taste it.
+Definitely, I can’t wait for this Strawberry Rhubarb Galette with Buckwheat Crust to cool down a bit so I can slice it and taste it.

-The fruit is perfectly tender and juicy, and a nice balance of sour and sweet.
+Indeed, the fruit is perfectly tender and juicy, and a nice balance of sour and sweet.
 Definitely the rhubarb added sparkle and brightness!
 The vanilla bean intensified the fragrance and the galette, and also the whole kitchen, smell wonderful.
 Another important role is played by the texture.
 The beautiful crunchiness and crispiness of the crust contributed to the harmony and appeal of this galette.

-With all the taste sensors activated, once you have a bite, you surely want to go back for a second.
+By all means, with all the taste sensors activated, once you have a bite, you surely want to go back for a second.
 We had it slightly warm with vanilla bean ice cream on top, but I’m thinking also whipped cream, or crème fraiche, or even plain, which I had the next day for breakfast, would be awesome.

-Hope you won’t let rhubarb season slip by without trying this Strawberry Rhubarb Galette with Buckwheat Crust!
+In the end, I hope you won’t let rhubarb season slip by without trying this Strawberry Rhubarb Galette with Buckwheat Crust!